 Toppings for Pumpkin Cinnamon Rolls

-I love topping these cinnamon rolls with maple cinnamon cream cheese icing– just 5 ingredients: cream cheese, maple syrup, milk, sifted confectioners’ sugar, and cinnamon.
+I love topping these cinnamon rolls with maple cinnamon cream cheese icing—just 5 ingredients: cream cheese, maple syrup, milk, sifted confectioners’ sugar, and cinnamon.
 So simple yet so good!
 Feel free to skip the cinnamon in the icing if desired.
-You could also try plain cream cheese icing from these regular homemade cinnamon rolls, maple icing from my maple cinnamon rolls, caramel icing from my apple cinnamon rolls, or vanilla icing.Print
+You could also try plain cream cheese icing from these regular homemade cinnamon rolls, salted caramel frosting, the maple icing from maple cinnamon rolls, the caramel icing from apple cinnamon rolls, or this vanilla icing.Print

 Soft pumpkin cinnamon rolls filled with a gooey cinnamon swirl and topped with maple cream cheese icing.